mmerabet42/ft_lexiq/README.md

 #### Nested capturing groups

-You might already have an idea of how capturing groups empowers the `ft_regex` engine, but this feature is already available in all regex engines.
-What i am about to show you, is really unique.
-EDIT (It is not unique i have reinvented context free language).
+You might already have an idea of how capturing groups empowers the `ft_regex` engine, but what i am about to show might blow your mind.

 When the engine sees a capturing group `?[blabla@G]` it pushes it into a list of `t_regex_group` structures defined as
 ```C